 If you have a jeep for sale in any condition very good or very poorly with problems or rusty non runner I pay very good prices , instant payment and prompt collection, usually agree a price over the phone after seing a few pictures and discription of the jeep

-Use a paper reusable stencil, hold it down tight to the bonnet with little black disc magnets available from ebay.
-I use off white or cream colour spray paint, use silk or vinyl finish, take the sheen off when dry with very fine 240 grit sandpaper.
+with very light 240 grit sandpaper take off any gloss from the paint, clean the area of grease or dust with thinners or brake cleaner, Use a paper reusable stencil, hold it down tight to the bonnet with little black disc magnets available from ebay.
+I use off white, Ivory or cream colour , use silk or vinyl finish, take the sheen off when dry with very fine 240 grit sandpaper.
 Brilliant gloss white looks a bit too blingy and synthetic to me.
 If you want to have a star only then mask off the outer ring areas with old blankets.

 If you have purchased a jeep from me you will know I give friendly after sales support 24/7 for as long as you own the jeep.Free impartial advice before you purchase a jeep with no obligation to buy one from me, you can still call me for advice.
 I love talking jeeps.